Back to all posts

 Contrary to my initial assumption that Exammonitor would only be available close to exam times to prevent reverse engineering, it turns out that this is not the case.
 You can download the jar from https://login.exammonitor.dk/exam.jar and extract it using a tool like vineflower.

 Interestingly, Exammonitor is written in Java, not C#.
 Java code can also be easily decompiled.
-While I didn't find any hardcoded credentials in the code, it doesn't seem to have protections against malicious users.
+While I didn’t find any hardcoded credentials in the code, it doesn’t seem to have protections against malicious users.
 The same bypass method used for ExamCookie works for Exammonitor.
-Below is a snippet of the code that takes screenshots and sends them to the server.

 for (GraphicsDevice var12 : var11) {